annebrown/content-data/content/frameworks/mkdocs/issues/awesome-netlify.md

 ## Solution

 Problem was caused by an entry in `.gitignore`, preventing `.pages` from being commited.
-Removed errant line and Hazzah!